 Full-time, Day Students:

-The day parking permit prices for Fall 2017 will be available in August 2017.
+The day parking permit prices for Fall 2019 will be available in August 2019.
 Unfortunately, we are unable to accommodate all full-time day students in our parking deck and first-year day students are not permitted to park in the Law School’s parking lot; however, there are parking lots within walking distance of the school.
 If you plan to drive to the Law School, we recommend finding a lot/deck where you can park for the entire academic year.
 Please feel free to search for other lots near us.
-A list of some of the lots within walking distance of the law school is provided below.

 |Pershing Plaza/Jones Day|